Why Spending Time Outdoors Should Be Part of Your Beauty Routine

 That's why we believe in hair wellness, aka taking a holistic, 360-degree inside-out approach to beauty in addition to vegan topical solutions like our GRO Hair Serum, which is formulated with powerful plant phyto-actives and has been clinically proven to increase the appearance of hair density up to 52% and reduce signs of shedding up to 76% after four months of consistent use.

-For an additional boost of nature in your hair serum, try GRO+ Advanced Hair Serum, which features all the same plant-based ingredients as the original formula plus microencapsulated, full-spectrum CBD.
+For an additional boost of nature in your hair serum, try GRO+ Advanced Hair Serum, which features all the same plant-based ingredients as the original formula plus microencapsulated, broad-spectrum CBD.

 Having healthy hair and skin is not only about the amazing hair care products you use but also about caring for yourself in ways like regulating your stress and eating well.
 Thankfully, partaking in physical activity while spending time outdoors is an ultrasimple remedy to improving not only your physical and mental well-being, including the health of your skin and hair.